CharlesYang030/MTA/README.md

 ### Usage
 #### 1.Download the datasets:
-Please click on the following links to download the official training/test set and our V-WSD KB, and then create a new `. /data` folder in the project directory.
+Please click [Link](https://1drv.ms/u/s!AgvzREJAm7GyhEH4UfA4QFhhCM7E) to download our T-VWSD dataset and the official test set, and then unzip and put it in the project directory.